Maltipoo Pros & Cons: What To Consider Before Bringing One Home

 9. Availability

-Because of their popularity, Maltipoos are now everywhere, and availability has never been so good.
-You can usually find a Maltipoo puppy close to you throughout the US, and more breed clubs are coming together to try and regulate “backyard” breeding.
+Due to their popularity, Maltipoos are now everywhere, and availability has never been so good.
+You can usually find a Maltipoo puppy close to you throughout the U.S., and more breed clubs are coming together to try and regulate “backyard” breeding.
 Because of this, breeders are usually reputable and have the Maltipoo puppy’s best interests at heart, meaning it’s easier to find a healthy and happy puppy or a new potential owner.

 Maltipoos can be nervous around new people, particularly if they’re not well-socialized.
 This can be because of their size, as small dogs tend to be more anxious than larger ones.
-This can be reduced by proper socialization during puppyhood and positive reinforcement.
-Allowing your Maltipoo to experience daily sounds and different people and situations like the vacuum cleaner or extended family members can help them feel more confident.
+Proper socialization during puppyhood and positive reinforcement can reduce this.
+Allowing your Maltipoo to experience daily sounds and different people and situations, like the vacuum cleaner or extended family members, can help them feel more confident.

-While Maltipoos, in general, are healthy, the teacup variant comes with its own health problems.
+While Maltipoos, in general, are healthy, the teacup variant has their own health problems.
 Teacup dogs are bred to be as small as possible by breeding the smallest dogs together.
-When breeding teacup dogs, two runts are often coupled together, and small puppies are usually unhealthy.
+When breeding teacup dogs, two runts are often coupled together, and the resulting puppies are usually unhealthy.

-This can mean problems that would usually be bred out, such as hydrocephalus, are more likely to occur.
-The tiny size of the teacup Maltipoo also makes it more susceptible to hypothermia (getting too cold) and hypoglycemia (low blood sugar), both of which can be fatal if left untreated.
+This can also mean problems that would usually be bred out, such as hydrocephalus, are more likely to occur.
+The tiny size of the teacup Maltipoo also makes them more susceptible to hypothermia (getting too cold) and hypoglycemia (low blood sugar), both of which can be fatal if left untreated.

-Even though Maltipoos aren’t pure breeds, they can range in price from $600 right up to $2,500 for tiny teacup varieties.
+Even though Maltipoos aren’t pure breeds, they can range in price from $600 to $2,500 for the tiny teacup varieties.
 Some breeders will claim that health checks and genetic testing are the reason for this price.

 Even though genetic testing for inherited diseases is essential for any puppy, there is high demand for the smallest Maltipoo puppies, even at record prices.
 If the price of a Maltipoo seems steep, consider visiting a rescue or shelter to see if they have any Maltipoo dogs needing a new home.